Deformation quantisation for $(-2)$-shifted symplectic structures: Virtual fundamental classes from quantisations

-There is a dualising complex $\omega_A$ on the derived scheme $\Spec A$, given for $A$ semi-smooth by $\omega_A= \HHom_{A_0}(A, \Omega^n_{A_0})[n]$ when $A_0$ has dimension $n$.
-Since $\omega_A$ is a right $\sD$-module in the sense of \cite{GaitsgoryRozenblyumCrystal}, by \cite[Example \ref{DQvanish-stratDAex}]{DQvanish} it is a right $\sD$-module in our sense.
-When the base ring $R$ is $\Cx$, the right de Rham complex $\DR^r(\omega_A)$ can be identified, via Serre duality, the Riemann--Hilbert correspondence, and Verdier duality, with Borel--Moore homology of $\Spec \H_0A$ with complex coefficients, as follows.
+On a derived $R$-scheme $X$ which is locally of finite presentation, \cite[Corollary 5.6.8]{GaitsgoryIndCoh} constructs an ind-coherent dualising complex $\omega_X$ on $X$.
+We will use the same notation for the associated quasi-coherent complex, which suffices for our limited pruposes.
+For an affine dg manifold $\oR \Spec A$, the dualising complex is given by $\omega_A= \HHom_{A_0}(A, \Omega^n_{A_0})[n]$ when $A_0$ has dimension $n$.
+Since $\omega_X$ is a right $\sD$-module in the sense of \cite{GaitsgoryRozenblyumCrystal}, by \cite[Example \ref{DQvanish-stratDAex}]{DQvanish} it is a right $\sD$-module in our sense.

 The following generalises Definition \ref{DRrdef}: \begin{definition} Given a morphism $f \co X \to S$ of derived schemes and a right $\sD_{X/S}$-module $\sE$ on $X$, define the hypersheaf $\oL\DR^r_{X/S}(\sE)$ on $X$ by